yangkean/YangPlayer/README.md

       language: 'en', // optional, the language mode video player uses, `zh` or `en`, default: `zh`
       bulletScreen: {
         bulletSwitch: true, // optional, specify if open bullet screen functionality, `true` or `false`, default: `false`
-        url: 'http://localhost/~yangshao/bulletScreen.php' // the ajax address sent to, default: ''.
+        url: 'bulletScreen.php' // the ajax address sent to, default: ''.
 If `switch` is `true`, this option is required
       },
       autoplay: false, // optional, specify if autoplay video at the beginning, `true` or `false`, default: `false`
       video: {
-        url: 'http://clips.vorwaerts-gmbh.de/VfE_html5.mp4', // required, the video source url
+        url: 'apple.mp4', // required, the video source url
         posterUrl: '' // optional, the beginning poster url, default: '' }
     });